apache/dolphinscheduler/docs/docs/en/guide/installation/registry-plugins/zookeeper.md

 # Introduction

-This module is the zookeeper registry plugin module, this plugin will use zookeeper as the registry center.
+This plugin will use zookeeper as the registry center.

 # How to use